 Was it all those years spent in the gym and on the track?
 Was it boredom?
-Probably both, but all I can say for certain is that apart from my weekly yoga classes, and a few laps in the pool every now and then, my workouts only consist of the walking I’ve been doing since I gave up driving my car last May.
+Probably both, but these days my workouts consist solely of weekly yoga classes, and a few laps in the pool every now and then.

 I’m loathe to return to the gym.
 Endorphins-enshmorphins, I’d rather read a good book.
 But even if I read Dickens until the cows came home, the most it would do is give my sore eyes a workout.
 Exercise, I must.